RAD 141 Principles of Radiographic Imaging II

 2. Discuss the effects of anatomic/pathologic variances on the radiographic image.

-1. Define attenuation, and describe characteristics that affect it.
+1. Define attenuation and describe beam and patient characteristics that affect attenuation.

 2. List and describe the four major body types and their effect on exposure factors.